 The indeterminacy of spatial territories within urban public space often generates tension.
 It highlights the need for constant boundary maintenance by all of its users.
 But boundary maintenance is not just inspired by fear and mistrust.
 It includes actions of approach to others, such as surreptitious observation while walking past, or actions which invite others closer.
 The effect of urban space is, after all, to bring people together in a shared space, not to segregate them.
-Some interactions between people are noninstrumental; they are without consequentiality.
+Some interactions between people are non-instrumental; they are without consequentiality.
 Hence the tension can be great but the risks are minimal.
 There is uncertainty, because roles, rules and relations are not well understood or mapped out on the ground, but there is not necessarily danger.
 The conditions of publicity and anonymity which prevail in public spaces allow strangers to approach each other more closely and engage more freely.

 In another example of play that transgresses a socially defined boundary, the act of bounding and policing space itself stimulates an exuberant playful response.
 During the street parade of Melbourne's annual Moomba festival, marshals walk up and down asking the crowd to stand back behind a blue safety line laid down along the edge of Swanston Walk.
 To bring an element of fun to the pragmatic task of segregating crowd and performance, the organizers have created a huge foam figure, a corporate executive with a bulldozer instead of legs (Figures 6.11 and 6.12).
 Apparently very pressed for time, he rushes around, talking on his mobile phone and thinking of money, buffeting people to the side.
-Most people to the line.
+Most people toe the line.
 But the ideal location to view the parade and to get the maximum sensory stimulation is as close as possible.
 Separation produces a tension.
 The procession intensifies and enhances people's desire, but the boundary line deprives the audience of fully satisfying that desire.
 Crowding, noise and the anticipation of the event generate a sense of vertigo.
 Some people react spontaneously and creatively to the figure's efforts, inventing games based around him and what he is trying to do.
 They step over the edge, try to get their photo taken next to him, shake hands with him, pull his nose, or run away dodging him.
 They act against his practicality.
 This illustrates how the experience of escape through play is defined oppositionally in terms of what people are not supposed to do.
-In this latter example, the social boundary of a public play space serves to exclude the public from a role as players, but people struggle against the spatial organization of the parade as a passive consumption carnival does not know footlights, in the sense that it does not acknowledge any distinction between actors and spectators . . .
-Carnival is not a spectacle seen by people: they live in it, and everyone participates because its very idea embraces all the people.
+In this latter example, the social boundary of a public play space serves to exclude the public from a role as players, but people struggle against the spatial organization of the parade as a passive consumption experience and the restriction of behavioral excess at the Moomba festival.
+Their games evoke Bakhtin's depiction of carnival in the Middle Ages as a ritualized rejection of social norms of prudence and propriety, and as an event without boundaries or limits: